tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 solution:

-unlike on Android enabling hot reloading doesn't help here.
+unlike on Android enabling hot reloading never helped - use the 2nd method to fix this problem by temporarily removing `babel` section (see Android article).

-still I managed to get rid of this error by making these steps:

-- quit emulator
-- remove offending section from _package.json_ of `shallowequal` package
-- run application in emulator (no error, application is launched)
-- quit emulator
-- get the section back
-- run application again - still no error

-even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs (maybe 'right' version of `shallowequal` package is cached somewhere?).

-all in all IDK why this error occurs and how to fix it in general.

 ### application fails to start (no bundle URL present)